 15801 Michigan Avenue at Greenfield (just east of Southfield Fwy.) in Dearborn, Michigan

 Dearborn, MI 48126

-Motor City Pride would not be possible without the help and assistance we receive from our amazing community patterns and the business sponsors of the festival.
+Motor City Pride would not be possible without the help and assistance we receive from our amazing community partners and the business sponsors of the festival.
 We would love to find a place for your group or organization within our festival.
 Please reach out to us today so we can setup a time to connect and discuss your needs.

 Are you a local business interested in showing your support for pride and the LGBTQ community?
-Become a a pride partner today and receive recognition for your support and our exclusive window cling to display for all your customers to see.
+Become a pride partner today and receive recognition for your support and our exclusive window cling to display for all your customers to see.
 Contact Us to find out how